projectfluent/fluent.js/tools/README.md

 A collection of command line utilities to make learning and working with fluent.js easier.

-## parse.js
+## parse.mjs

-`parse.js` is a utility script that uses fluent.js Parser to parse a string into an AST and output the result.
+`parse.mjs` is a utility script that uses fluent.js Parser to parse a string into an AST and output the result.

     Usage: parse [options] [file]